yunkunrao/tendermint.com/src/content/intro/getting-started/install.md

 tendermint node --proxy_app=dummy
 ```

+See the
-See the <router-link to="/docs/guides/app-development">App Development</router-link> guide for more details on building and running applications.
+<router-link to="/docs/guides/app-development">App Development</router-link>
+guide for more details on building applications,
+and the
+<router-link to="/docs/guides/using-tendermint">Using Tendermint</router-link>
+guide for more details about using the `tendermint` program.

 ### Reinstall